polfpilf/feedback-bot/README.md

 After that all messages from other users to the bot will be forwarded to the Admins.
-The Admins can send messages to users by replying to the forwarded messages.
+The Admins can send messages to users by replying to the forwarded messages (press on the message and select "Reply").
 Admin profiles will not be visible to the users and messages will look as if they were sent by the bot itself.

 Bot can forward messages to and from group chats.
 For that an authenticated Admin has to add the bot to the target group.